-On November 29, 2022 as a result of a successful Charter of Rights challenge before the Ontario Supreme Court of Justice, the Act was repealed.
-As a result, collective agreements which had limited increases to compensation entitlements to no more than 1% for three consecutive years under the repealed statute were reopened for retroactive adjustment.
+On November 29, 2022 as a result of a successful Charter of Rights challenge before the Ontario Supreme Court of Justice rendered a decision to repeal the Protecting a Sustainable Public Sector for Future Generations Act, 2019 (Bill 124).
+As a result, collective agreements which were capped by the previous legislation were reopened for renewed negotiations.